The drive-bys keep talking about Obama going to my hometown of Cape Girardeau, Missouri.

 He's getting all this publicity because he's going into my hometown.

-The House Republicans' new slogan is change you deserve.
+The House Republicans' new slogan is Change You Deserve.

-Uh they're doing this in a television ad.
+They're doing this in a television ad.

-The problem with the slogan change you deserve is that it is trademarked by a company that makes an antidepressant.
+The problem with the slogan, Change You Deserve, is that it is trademarked by a company that makes an antidepressant.

-Have you ever heard of the antidepressant effects or I never heard of it, but apparently that's the slogan, change you deserve.
+I never heard of it, but apparently that's the slogan, change you deserve.

 What is the ongoing fascination with accepting the premises advanced by the Democrats and then thinking we can improve on their premise?

-Whatever happened to standing up and fighting their premise.
+Whatever happened to standing up and fighting their premise?

-Let me give you some excerpts of his piece here today.
+Are there, and here's Jeffrey Lord, let me give you some excerpts of his piece here today.

-Are there enough voting Americans who survived the disastrous Odyssey through the late 70s, led by Jimmy Carter?
+Are there enough voting Americans who survived the disastrous odyssey through the late 70s, led by Jimmy Carter?

-Are there enough people to recall that Reagan's election came about because of Carter's performance in the Oval Office?
+While Ronald Reagan is rated in poll after poll by Americans as a great president, are there enough people who recall that Reagan's election came about because of Carter's performance in the Oval Office?

-And will they be able to make the Obama Carter connection for younger voters hearing terms like windfall profits tax?
+And will they be able to make the Obama-Carter connection for younger voters hearing terms like windfall profits tax?

 And as the string of American presidents and presidential campaigns gets longer, the newest candidates and the latest president have taken a looking backwards to select the presidential policies of admired predecessors.

-You know, this is this that is dead on right, and I have to take a departure here before getting to the meat of Mr. Lord's peace.
+And I have to take a departure here before getting to the meat of Mr. Lord's piece.

-Because on the conservative side, on our side of the aisle, ladies and gentlemen, we have conservative pundits in the elitist Northeastern corridor who are out there suggesting we can't go back to the eighties.
+Because on the conservative side, on our side of the aisle, ladies and gentlemen, we have conservative pundits in the elitist Northeastern corridor who are out there suggesting we can't go back to the 80s.

-The eighties are old head.
+The 80s are old hat.

 Reagan, that era is over.

-Gotta leave Reagan alone.
+We've got to leave Reagan alone.

-That was then, this is now.
+Now, that was then, this is now.

-We got a whole new set of challenges now.
+We've got a whole new set of challenges now.

 We need to look to the future.